 Helpful Tips for Taking Online Classes

 When you're taking an online course, it's best not to wait for your instructor to contact you.
-You are responsible for completing your coursework and interacting with the other students on your own.
-Be sure to note all due dates and test dates and follow all rules posted in the course.
+You are responsible for completing your coursework and interacting with the other students.
+Be sure to note all due dates and test dates, and follow all rules posted in the course.
 Read every page in your Blackboard course to be sure you have not missed anything.
 If you have questions, communicate with your instructor.

 - Read and refer to the course syllabus often.
 This document outlines the expectations for the course and often has guidelines for success.